bentrueman/cwrs-r-group/README.md

 # cwrs-r-group
- Scripts from weeky R programming group at Dalhousie University's Centre for Water Resources Studies
+Selected code from a weekly R programming group at Dalhousie University's Centre for Water Resources Studies